THE TRUE EVIDENCE

 Acts 1:8: But ye shall receive power, after that the Holy Ghost is come upon you: and ye shall be witnesses unto me both in Jerusalem, and in all Judaea, and in Samaria, and unto the uttermost part of the earth.

-not to cause the believer to speak in tongues, prophesy or perform signs and wonders.
+The miraculous power is not for the believer to speak in tongues, prophesy or perform signs and wonders.
 It is essentially a power to quicken and miraculously transform a believer to become a son of God.
 Amen.
 The Scripture says:

 John 1:12: But as many as received him, to them gave he power to become the sons of God, even to them that believe on his name: